johnnygill/jackanory/blogs/2014/05/11/letter_to_gazette.rst

 We see Bermudans helping each other and others daily.
 It is central to way many people live here.

-Bermuda also has many very talented and dedicated people here, more than you would expect of any town of its size.
+Bermuda also has many very talented and dedicated people, more than you would expect of any town of its size.
 There are people with time and resources to help others, yet it is often those with least that help most.